Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under - January 2

 Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 2

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Colorado State vs. New Mexico matchup.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Colorado State vs. New Mexico matchup.

 Colorado State vs. New Mexico Game Info